solnet-aquarium/sscloudsearch/README.md

 ## Features

-* Use AWS CloudSearch instead of Solr for you search needs
+* Use AWS CloudSearch instead of Solr for your search needs

 ## Composer Installation